‘Bachelorette’ Becca Kufrin Reveals Exciting News That She Is Engaged

 — The Bachelorette (@BacheloretteABC) May 21, 2018

 Becca said that there are really no rules to follow, just to follow your heart.
 She understands now just a little of what her ex-fiance went through while he was on The Bachelor.
-Her on-air breakup with Arie Luyendyck Jr. may have been humiliating and hurtful at the time, but she said that it actually freed her to follow this new chapter in her life.
+Her on-air breakup with Arie Luyendyck, Jr. may have been humiliating and hurtful at the time, but she said that it actually freed her to follow this new chapter in her life.

 “Now looking back, as weird as it sounds, I can really only thank him because he followed his heart, and then allowed me to go on this new journey for myself to find the person who is a better fit for me.”